 CCNC- group photoCCNC- group photo

-A daily report on the activities undertaken on the tour of The Sandhills of North Carolina, Pinehurst, Reynolds Plantation, The Masters & Muirfield Village
+A daily report on the tour of The Sandhills of North Carolina, Pinehurst, Reynolds Plantation, The Masters & Muirfield Village

 DAY 1